cmtsij/hue-openwrt/README.md

 This script fixed Hue light always use yellow color by default.

 Pre-requirement:
-* curl
+* curl: hook Hue API.
-* jshn and jshn.sh to parsse JSON (from libubox.
+* jshn and jshn.sh: parsse JSON
+  (from libubox.
 Already include in OpenWrt)

 ## Implementation